afnizarnur/nataicons/README.md

 ```

 3. Use the icon on your project
-By default, icons sizing will be based on font size of the parent element.
+By default, each icon size will be on 24x24 and 20x20 depends on the variant.
 You can set a custom `size`: Multiple based sizing followed by an `x` or set a `px` directly by passing an integer.

 ```js
 // Multiple based sizing